jovicigor/SongRecommender-Clojure/README.md

 1. K-means algorithm - used for clustering (grouping) songs.
 2. Various similarity measures - Euclidean distance, Euclidean similarity, Jaccard Similarity...

-The dataset of around 750.000 songs can be found on https://drive.google.com/file/d/0B3MZlBNxyLNubEF4bnJSOWozUm8/view?usp=sharing and it consists of features described in the table below.
+The dataset of around 750.000 songs can be found on### Prerequisites

+In order to use this tool Song Database is needed along with necessary .csv files which can be found here https://drive.google.com/drive/folders/0B3MZlBNxyLNuQzd0bFIwbzN6LXM?usp=sharing and it consists of features described in the table below.

 | Attribute      | type           | description               |
 | :-------------- |:--------------| :-------------------------|